 The EPCRA Section 313 criteria list several human toxicity parameters that EPA must consider when evaluating a chemical for addition to TRI, including acute toxicity, cancer or teratogenic effects, serious or irreversible reproductive dysfunctions, neurological disorders, heritable genetic mutations, or other chronic health effects.
 EPCRA also considers environmental toxicity.
 Some chemicals have toxicity data for only one effect, while others have evidence of effects within several of these toxicity categories.
-The definition of types of toxicity as given in Section 313 are presented in Exhibit 4.1.
+The definitions of types of toxicity as given in Section 313 are presented in Exhibit 4.1.

-The RSEI model focuses on carcinogens and other types of chronic toxic effects that are typically associated with chronic exposures.4 The method relies heavily on current EPA methodologies for assessing toxicity, and will be continually updated to reflect any changes in these methods.
+The RSEI model focuses on carcinogens and other types of chronic toxic effects that are typically associated with chronic exposures.11 The method relies heavily on current EPA methodologies for assessing toxicity, and will be continually updated to reflect any changes in these methods.

 Endpoint Definition Carcinogenicity The ability of a chemical to produce cancer in animals or humans.
 Heritable Genetic and Chromosomal Mutation The failure to transmit genetic information.
 This can involve at least three separate modes of action: the gain or loss of whole chromosomes (aneuploidization), rearrangement of parts of chromosomes (clastogenesis), and addition or deletion of a small number of base pairs (mutagenesis).
 Developmental Toxicity Any detrimental effect produced by exposures to developing organisms during embryonic stages of development, resulting in: prenatal or early postnatal death, structural abnormalities, altered growth, and functional deficits (reduced immunological competence, learning disorders, etc.).
 Reproductive Toxicity Interference with the development of normal reproductive capacity.
 Chemicals can affect gonadal function, the estrous cycle, mating behavior, conception, parturition, lactation, and weaning.
 Acute Toxicity The potential for a short-term exposure (typically hours or days) by inhalation, oral, or dermal routes to cause acute health effect or death.
+Chronic Toxicity The potential for any adverse effects other than cancer observed in humans or animals resulting from long-term exposure (typically months or years) to a chemical.
+Neurotoxicity Changes to the central and/or peripheral nervous system, which may be morphological (biochemical changes in the system or neurological diseases) or functional (behavioral, electrophysiological, or neurochemical effects).

-Exhibit 4.1 Toxicity Endpoints
+Toxicity Endpoints

-4 Chronic effects are those that generally persist over a long period of time whether or not they occur immediately after exposure or are delayed.
+11 Chronic effects are those that generally persist over a long period of time whether or not they occur immediately after exposure or are delayed.
 Chronic exposure refers to multiple exposures occurring over an extended period of time, or a significant fraction of an individual's lifetime.